Let’s face it. Pets are very food motivated. They just don’t know when to stop eating, which is why pet food quantity control is so important.

-Let’s face it, pets are so food motivated they will eat as much as they can in case it’s their last meal or the only food they’ll get in quite some time.
+Dogs and cats, but especially dogs, will eat as much as they can because they think it could very well be their last meal, ever.
+Or they might believe it’s the only food they’ll get in quite some time.

-This used to be the case when dogs and cats lived in the wild and were forced to hunt but today that has all changed.
-It’s we, the pet parents, who decide the when, what and how much for them and, often times, we get it all wrong.
+Of course, centuries ago, this used to be the case when dogs and cats lived in the wild and were forced to hunt.
+However, today that has all changed.
+It’s we, the pet parents, who decide the when, what and how much for them and, unfortunately, often times, we get it all wrong.

-Constant access to food and the ability to eat any quantity at any time will soon, inevitably, result in over-eating which translates into becoming overweight or, worse, obese.
-And, we are all very much aware of the health hazards that poses.
+When our companion animals have constant access to food and the ability to eat any quantity at any time, problems are usually inevitable.
+If we don’t feed pets measured meals, they will certainly over-eat.
+As a result, they become overweight or, worse, obese.
+And, just like humans, I think we are all very much aware of the health hazards that poses.

-I recommend two options but this is the preferred one that most pet parents can manage.
+But, back to the how and when.
+I recommend two options, however, this is the preferred one that most pet guardians can manage.

-GOOD TO KNOW #1 – Avoid the temptation to guess the amount of food you should give your pet at each meal.
-Consult your veterinarian who will advise you what that amount should be based on the weight, age, health and physical activity of your pet.
+The first part of pet food quantity control is knowing the appropriate amount you should serve your dog or cat at each meal.
+If you’re not sure, please don’t guess.
+That would definitely not be helpful.
+Instead, consult your veterinarian.
+An animal health expert will advise you what that amount should be based on the weight, age, health, and physical activity of your pet.

 Together, let’s keep our precious pets healthy, happy and safe!